Humberto Osorio

-Humberto Osorio Botello (born 24 June 1988) is a Colombian professional football who plays for Club Jorge Wilstermann as a forward.
+Humberto Segundo Osorio Botello (born 24 June 1988) is a Colombian professional footballer who plays for Club Jorge Wilstermann as a forward.

 Career

 Osorio joined Valladolid on 16 July 2013, in a three-year deal which saw him earn €350,000 per season.
 He made his debut on 17 August, as a substitute in a 2–1 home defeat to Athletic Bilbao.
 On 27 September he scored his first goal, in a 2–2 home draw with Málaga CF, and scored both of the team's goals on 9 February as they ended with the same result against Elche CF. He scored the equaliser against Real Madrid in a 1–1 home draw on 7 May.
 At the end of the season, Valladolid were relegated to the Second Division.